 Over and above Gold Fields’ risk and materiality process, each region applies a jurisdiction-specific sourcing policy which outlines detailed tender, contract award, performance adjudication and assessment requirements, which includes a weighted prioritisation assessment of commercial and non-commercial criteria.

-Gold Fields has implemented a Third-Party Screening Solution, which screens all active parties recorded on internationally recognised and published screening databases for recorded transgressions as well as for adverse media exposure, against pre-defined criteria, including (but not limited to): regulatory compliance, workforce health and labour practices, discrimination, worker’s rights issues, workforce disputes, environmental performance, health and safety performance, and management and operational issues.
+Screening is based on relevant internationally recognised and published screening databases for recorded transgressions, as well as for adverse media exposure, against an array of pre-defined criteria, including (but not limited to): regulatory compliance, bribery corruption and fraud, workforce health and labour practices, discrimination, worker’s rights issues, workforce disputes, environmental performance, health and safety performance, and management and operational issues.

 All contracts contain standard clauses dealing with Health and Safety, Environmental Management, compliance with governance and ethical business principles and practices (e.g. anti-bribery, human rights, etc.) and other regulatory requirements.
 Each monthly screening of all active and new suppliers, any adverse media exposure alerts highlighting where regulator/government action has been taken in relation to environmental issues, discrimination or workers’ rights issues in the workplace, are subsequently reviewed, assessed, confirmed and recorded.